Rohanrwt/naqsh-the-gathering/Readme.md

+## What This Project Is (and Is Not)

+This is a learning-focused project built to strengthen fundamentals and system thinking.
+It is not a production application, and features are added deliberately as understanding improves.

 # NAQSH | The Gathering

 A full-stack web project inspired by a real hospitality space — focused on intentional gatherings, calm experiences, and clean system design.